 OUR HEADQUARTERS TEMPLE

 Completed in 2018, Korinji is one of the few traditional Rinzai Zen Buddhist training monasteries in the West...and the newest.
 Located about 60 miles from Madison, Wisconsin the monastery is owned and maintained by The Korinji Foundation, a federally recognized not-for-profit charity, and funded by a grassroots network of donors from around the world.
 Korinji is the spiritual center of our community and hosts many of its events.

-We offer frequent events introducing both the Zen and Shugendo paths to beginners, which also serve as open house days when you can tour the monastery.
-See our Events page for upcoming dates.
+We offer frequent events including sesshin (intensive retreats) as well as open house days when you can tour the monastery.
+See our Events page for upcoming dates and to RSVP.